mini.misc documentation

 What it does:

-• Creates autocommands for VimLeavePre and VimSuspend events which set terminal background back to the color at the time this function was called first time in current session.
+Creates autocommands for VimLeavePre and VimSuspend events which set terminal background back to its original color.

 Primary use case is to remove possible “frame” around current Neovim instance which appears if Neovim’s hl-Normal background color differs from what is used by terminal emulator itself.